-In making its determination as to the independent directors, the Board considered the following specific transactions, relationships and arrangements with directors and their immediate family members and any such person's principal business affiliations.
-For each of Mr. Hawke and Ms. Rich, payments by M&T to a company (in the case of Ms. Rich, a director-affiliated company and, in the case of Mr. Hawke, the law firm from which he is a retired partner and now an employee) for services in an amount that did not exceed the greater of \$1 million or 2% of such company's consolidated gross revenues.
+In making its determination as to the independence of the directors, the Board considered specific transactions, relationships and arrangements with directors and their immediate family members and any such person's business affiliations.
+For each of Mr. Hawke and Ms. Rich, payments by M&T to a company (in the case of Ms. Rich, a director-affiliated travel agency and, in the case of Mr. Hawke, the international law firm from which he is a retired partner and now an employee and does not share in the profits of the firm) for services in an amount that did not exceed the greater of \$1 million or 2% of such company's consolidated gross revenues.
+The Board determined that neither Mr. Hawke nor Ms. Rich have a direct or indirect material interest in the transactions with the entities that M&T engaged for professional and transactional services.
+Additionally, the Board considers ordinary course banking and financial services transactions provided by M&T and its subsidiaries as generally described in the section titled "TRANSACTIONS WITH DIRECTORS AND EXECUTIVE OFFICERS," in making its determination as to independence.

-The Board of Directors, upon the recommendation of the NCG Committee, considered these transactions, relationships and arrangements and, consistent with the applicable independence standards, determined that they do not impair the relevant director's independence as a director of M&T or as a member of any of the committees on which he or she serves.
+The Board, upon the recommendation of the NCG Committee, considered all relevant facts and circumstances, including these transactions, relationships and arrangements and, consistent with the applicable independence standards, determined that none impair the relevant director's independence as a director of M&T or as a member of any of the committees on which he or she serves.
+Based on its review of all relevant information, the Board affirmatively determined that, other than Messrs.
+Jones, Gold and Sadler, who do not meet the NYSE bright-line independence standards, each member of the Board of Directors is "independent" and does not have any material relationships with M&T or its subsidiaries.